 So you want to know more about grading cards, but don't know where to start?
 Our guide is here to help.

 The Grading Companies

-Beckett Grading Services (BGS), PSA and SCG are the main companies used to grade a card.
-In general, BGS is preferred for modern cards, while PSA is more commonly used for vintage cards.
+Beckett Grading Services (BGS), PSA and SGC are the main companies used to grade a card.
+In general, BGS is preferred for modern cards, while PSA is the favorite for vintage cards.

 The Grading Scales

 Beckett grades their cards on a scale of 1-10 with sub-grades (.5s).
 PSA Grades on a flat 1-10 scale and SGC Grades on a scale out of 100, which they then use to give the card a grade of 1-10.

 Cards are graded based on these factors: Centering, Corners, Edges, and Surface.
 They give each attribute a grade of 1-10, then combine those to give the card a final grade of 1-10.
 Anything above a 9 is worth book value or greater, as BGS 9 (known as a "Mint 9") is the condition expected of the card out of the pack.
 A grade of 9.5 is Gem-Mint, which is a card that is nearly flawless.
 This is the condition most collectors want.
 Then there is a "PRISTINE 10" which is the holy grail of cardboard.
 Pristine 10s are rarely handed out.
 A Pristine 10 can turn a $10 card into a $1,000 one.

 This probably confuses people most.
 Expecting a high grade for certain card brands is not only unrealistic, but virtually impossible.
 A good example of this is Derek Jeter's 1993 SP rookie card.
 The card's foil stock led to an insane amount of "out of the pack" imperfections.
 As a result, high-grades sell for thousands while average grades go for much less.